HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 dxclient -V, --version
 ```

-Use the following command to display the detailed help for a specific command:
+- Use the following command to display the Help information for a specific command:

 ```bash
 dxclient help [command]